 - lims (dict) A dictionary that contains the limits of the spatial variables - npts (dict) A dictionary that contains the number of points to be used on each spatial variable.
-Note: the number of nodes (located at the cell centres) is npts, and the number of edges is npts+1. - tabs (dict, optional) A dictionary that contains information about the size and location of the tabs - Extends ("": pybamm.SubMesh1D) - class pybamm.
-Exponential 1DSubMesh (lims, npts, tabs, side='symmetric', stretch=None)
+Note: the number of nodes (located at the cell centres) is npts, and the number of edges is npts+1. - Extends ("": pybamm.SubMesh1D) - class pybamm.
+Exponential1DSubMesh (lims, npts, side='symmetric', stretch=None)